guppy-rs/hakari-on-omicron-perf/README.md

    To test this option out, edit `.config/hakari.toml` and add `unify-target-host = "none"` to the start of the file.

+   A diff with the changes is in [`unify-target-host-none.diff`](unify-target-host-none.diff): removed lines indicate feature sets unified across the target and host, and added lines indicate feature sets unified separately.

    See [`UnifyTargetHost`](https://docs.rs/hakari/0.17.4/hakari/enum.UnifyTargetHost.html) for more information.